 Within the limits on content imposed by the set tasks, the paper is an exercise in free composition so candidates should write that which they are confident is correct Arabic and avoid what they do not know.
-Candidates are reminded to present their best Arabic to the Examiner.
+They should be encouraged to present their best Arabic to the examiner.

 Presentation is very important.
-If the Examiner cannot read what the candidate has written, no marks can be awarded.
+If the examiner cannot read what the candidate has written, no marks can be awarded.
 Handwriting must always be legible.

-In Questions 2 and 3, some candidates tend to include long lists of proper nouns such as place names or personal names.
+Some candidates tend to include long lists of proper nouns such as place names or personal names.
 This practice is to be discouraged as the mark scheme does not allow the award of accuracy ticks to such lists and they can take up a significant proportion of the word allocation.

-It is also vital that candidates check their writing and make sure they present it in the writing form required - letter writing/article/story.
-Failure to present their response in the required form of writing will be reflected in the marks gained.
+It is also vital that candidates check their writing and make sure they present it in the writing form required - letter writing/article/story... failure to presenting the required form of writing will be reflected in the marks gained.

-The Writing paper consisted of two sections each marked as follows:
+The question paper consisted of two sections each marked as follows: